 This page has been updated with the latest data available, from 2016–17.
 You can download data directly from the visualisations by clicking in the graph area and using the 'download' menu.

 Aged care services in Australia are funded by governments (federal, state, territory and local governments), non-government organisations (charities, religious and community groups), and personal contributions from those receiving care.
 Governments subsidise the cost of care and recipients contribute through fees and payments.

 ‘Government spending’ referred to in this section combines that of the Australian Government and state and territory governments.
-Around 95% of spending comes from the Australian Government.
-The data have been sourced from the Report on government services (SCRGSP 2017).
+Around 96% of spending comes from the Australian Government.
+The data have been sourced from the Report on government services (SCRGSP 2018).

-Government spending on aged care services has increased each year since 2011–12, as is seen in the graph below.
+- Government spending on aged care services has increased each year since 2011–12, as is seen in the graph below.

 There is more information about government spending on aged care in the explore section.
-Find out how much money is spent, what it’s spent on, how spending has changed over time, and how spending varies between states and territories.
+Find out how much money is spent, what it’s spent on, how spending has changed over time, and how spending varies among states and territories.